FORCED INTO THE DESERT BY FIGHTING

 Forced out by crossfire and the threat of chemical weapons, families fleeing Mosul desperately need shelter and safety.
 Help us be there to give them the safety and protection that ShelterBox aid can provide.

 For the last two years, Islamic State has had a tight grip on the city of Mosul, Iraq.
-On Monday October 17, Iraqi security forces, along with Kurdish and Tribal forces and support from the US, began a military offensive to retake the city.
+But, in October 2016, Iraqi security forces, along with Kurdish and Tribal forces and support from the US, began a military offensive to retake the city.
+Now, Iraq's campaign to take back the western section of Mosul has begun with renewed vigour, and it is set to be the toughest fight yet.

-While this fighting could signal a massive change in the war, thousands of families have been left in the crossfire.
-Military assaults are happening all over the city, especially in densely populated areas, and the threat of chemical warfare hangs heavy in the air.
+Thousands of families have been left in the crossfire.
+Military assaults are happening all over the city, especially in densely populated areas, and the threat of chemical warfare hangs in the air.

 In the midst of this chaos, the residents of Mosul are looking for an escape.
-Already more than 161,000 are displaced as a result of the conflict that began in October, but this could turn into hundreds of thousands - even a million.
+Almost 4,000 people are fleeing the city each day.

 Biggest crisis the country has ever seen